 San Francisco Landmarks

-In the top photograph - from foreground to background - are a Parisian style kiosk, Muni streetcar No. 1052, the Chancery Building (with flags), and the Hobart Building.
+In the second photograph - from foreground to background - are a Parisian style kiosk, Muni streetcar No. 1052, the Chancery Building (with flags), and the Hobart Building.
 Both the Chancery Building and Hobart Building were designed by Willis Polk.

 Three International Style skyscrapers provide a bland background.
 From left to right are: